mayankjanidev/alert/README.md

 Though completely optional, you can publish the config file to customize the below settings:

 -   `session_key` is used to set alert message in the session.
 Default is `alert`.
+-   `theme` is used to set the styling for alert message.
+Default is `default`.

 ```php
 php artisan vendor:publish --provider=Mayank\Alert\ServiceProvider --tag=config